ericvoid/sting-launcher/README.md

 -   when the 'type it' screen apears, start typing the name of the alias you want to run; when the autocompletion shows what you expect press `Enter`;
+-   press `Backspace` to remove the last entered character;
 -   press `Escape` to clear what you typed, and again to close the window;
 -   that's it.